A version re-imagined for on demand video streaming

-The award winning, critically acclaimed show Mary and Me did return to The Everyman in a version reimagined for digital presentation.
+The award-winning, critically acclaimed show Mary and Me returned to The Everyman in a version re-imagined for digital presentation.

 Ireland, 1986.
 Hannah is fifteen.
 She lives in a claustrophobic small town.
 Sure, she has friends, but no one who understands her, no one she can confide in, who will listen to her.
 And she is going to need a lot of understanding and support.

 A teenage girl begins a series of conversations with a statue of the Virgin Mary at a grotto.